Madame (album)

 Madame is the debut studio album by Italian rapper and singer-songwriter Madame.
 The album was released on 19 March 2021 and includes the singles "Baby", "Clito", "Il mio amico" and the 2021 Sanremo Music Festival entry "Voce".

+The album includes featured guest appearances by Italian rappers Fabri Fibra, Guè, Ernia and VillaBanks, Italian band Pinguini Tattici Nucleari and Italian singers Blanco, Gaia, Rkomi and Carl Brave, as well as rapper Sfera Ebbasta in its deluxe digital edition.

 On 22 March 2021, the album ranked fourth in Spotify's Top 10 Global Album Debuts.

 In July 2021, the album won the Targa Tenco for Best Debut Album.

 Musically, Madame is a hip-hop and R&B album, with pop, pop rap and trap elements.